WebThingsIO/webthing-python/README.rst

 Example Implementation
 ======================

 In this code-walkthrough we will set up a dimmable light and a humidity sensor (both using fake data, of course).
-Both working examples can be found in `here <https://github.com/WebThingsIO/webthing-python/tree/master/example>`_.
+Both working examples can be found in the `examples directory <https://github.com/WebThingsIO/webthing-python/tree/master/example>`_.

 Dimmable Light
 --------------